hashkat/hashkat/docs/installation.md

     `mv ~/Downloads/hashkat ~/`

-1. Now return to you 'home' directory by typing in the command:
+1. Now return to your 'home' directory by typing in the command:

     `cd`

-1. Let's now go into the *hashkat* directory by typing in the command:
+1. Let's now go into the **hashkat** directory by typing in the command:

     `cd hashkat/`